American Sign Language Studies

 There is a high demand for interpreters and certified teachers of ASL.
 Job opportunities in this rapidly expanding profession have increased especially since the enactment of section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Qualified Interpreters for the Deaf are employed by public and private agencies or institutions within education, social services, rehabilitation, medicine, mental health, criminal justice, business, and the arts, especially the theatre.

-TTU offers six ASL courses.
-In Fall 2004 we began a minor in ASL.
+TTU offers seven ASL courses, all applicable towards a minor in ASL.

 Supporting the teaching of ASL is a special testing facility where signing performance can be observed and filmed from behind one-way mirrors.
 Future expansion plans call for eventually equipping this facility with state-of-the art technology for teaching, testing, and evaluating ASL proficiency.